pierre-amadio/LXX/notes/README.txt

 #sed -ri 's/(\$\$\$Prov\/)35(\/)/\128\2/g' 002.txt
 #sed -ri 's/(\$\$\$Prov\/)36(\/)/\129\2/g' 002.txt

-TODO: some bookname have to be changed.
+#TODO: some bookname have to be changed.

-TODO: chapter and verses osis id formating.
+#TODO: chapter and verses osis id formating.

-TODO: add missing verses in Odes so frontend are not confused.
+#TODO: add missing verses in Odes so frontend are not confused.

+#TODO: how to deal with title such as 55.EpJer.imp 37.PsSol.imp 30.Odes.imp 56.Lam.imp 61.DanielOG.imp
+# 55 EpJer   1 chapter, title for both book and chapter...
+# 37 PsSol  psalm title... i wonder if they are supposed to be considered are belonging to verse 1
+# 30 Odes http://www.textexcavation.com/lxxodes.html seems to be also chapter titles.
+# 56 Lam , several chapters, seems to be a book title.
+# 61 DanielOG chapter 5 only
+#not the same kind of title (sometimes verse, sometime chapter)-> it will be dealt on on per book case later.

 #################################
 4) Convert from imp to osis.
 ```